Weird and Wonderful Highway Code Rules

 Flashing headlights.
 Only flash your headlights to let other road users know that you are there.
 Do not flash your headlights to convey any other message or intimidate other road users.

-Did you know that it is actually specified in the Highway code that there is only one use for flashing your headlights?
-So, no more morse code light messages!
+Did you know that the Highway code actually specifies there is only one use for flashing your headlights?
+So, no more morse code light messages then!

 Rule 112